Microsoft/azure-docs.cs-cz/articles/blockchain/templates/hyperledger-fabric-consortium-azure-kubernetes-service.md

 # Language in which chaincode is written.
 Supported languages are 'node', 'golang', and 'java'
 # Default value is 'golang'
 CC_LANG=<chaincodeLanguage>
 # CC_PATH contains the path where your chaincode is placed.
+This is the absolute path to the chaincode project root directory.
 # If you are using chaincode_example02 to validate then CC_PATH=“/home/<username>/azhlfTool/samples/chaincode/src/chaincode_example02/go”
 CC_PATH=<chaincodePath>
 # Channel on which chaincode will be instantiated/invoked/queried